Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: Discussion

-As coincidence was seen before that a blazar could show a short-term flare at a random position (see, e.g., \citealt{lcd17,gem+19}), we tested to quantify the chance of coincidence for detecting a random flare.
+Because cases of short flares from unknown blazars were seen before (e.g., \citealt{lcd17,gem+19}), we tested to quantify the chances of coincidentally detecting a random flare.
 We randomly chose positions in the sky at high Galactic latitudes (to avoid the complex and crowded Galactic plane).
-At each position where there are no nearby $\gamma$-ray sources, we generated a 3-day bin light curve from the 11.5-yr LAT data in 0.3--500~GeV and checked if there was detection indicated by any TS$\geq 25$ data points.
-In the end, 300 such light curves were generated and no flares were found, which implies that the probability of detecting a 3-day short flare from unknown blazars is smaller than 0.33\%.
-This test helps indicate that the flare during MJD~57623--57625 is at a $\geq 3\sigma$ confidence level from \tgt.
+At each position where there were no nearby $\gamma$-ray sources, we generated a 3-day binned light curve from the 11.5-yr LAT data in the 0.3--500~GeV energy range, and checked to see if there was detection indicated by any TS$\geq$25 data points.
+In the end, 300 such light curves were generated and no flares were found (Xing \& Wang, in preparation).
+The results imply that the probability of detecting a 3-day short flare from unknown blazars is smaller than 0.33\%.
+This test helps indicate that the flare during MJD~57623--57625 is at a $\geq$3$\sigma$ confidence level to have not arisen from an unknown blazar.

-When considering that the short flares (including the possible detection) arose from \tgt, the puzzling fact is that they were during the quiescent state of the binary.
-While the {\it Swift}/BAT \citep{kri+13} and MAXI \citep{maxi09} do not provide sufficiently sensitive monitoring of the source at X-rays, no significant brightening events around the \gr\ flares were seen in the light curves obtained with the both.
-We also checked the AAVSO database\footnote{ https://www.aavso.org/} for the source at optical bands, but did not find any possibly related activities either.
+In our search for short flaring \gr\ events from \tgt, by analyzing the \fermi\ LAT data above 300 MeV, we did not see any significant signals during the main phase of the multi-wavelength 2015 outburst (Jun.\ 15--30).
+Instead, we found a low-significance event at the end of the declining phase of the outburst (Aug.
+17--19) and a high-significant event (2016 Aug.
+23--25) during a quiescent phase of the microquasar.
+Below, we first present our more detailed analysis of the outburst data and the comparison of the results we obtained with those reported in \citet{loh+16}.
+We also discuss the two short flares we have found in our search, with a focus on the more significant one, by viewing their properties in a multi-wavelength picture and comparing with those of \gr--emitting microquasars.
+In the end, we discuss the implications of the case of \tgt.